alexzorzella/guides/README.md

 4. Click 'Get a free personal license', even if you already have one.
 If you already have one, it won't override your old one.
 5. Search for `Unity_lic.ulf` again

-If you're on a computer with multiple users, you should delete your license file.
+If you're on a computer with multiple users, you should delete your license file.<br>
+If you need the license for a secret for a Github Action, copy the entire contents of the file into the secret.

 # Homebrew
 [Homebrew](https://brew.sh/) lets you easily install packages into your Mac.<br>